Robert A. Fox Executive-in-Residence, Spring 2014

-Jim Olson founded WestShore Management Group in April 2007, continuing a distinguished career after leading several high-technology businesses for two Fortune companies and serving for nine years as CEO of SkyStream Networks, the top rated IPTV video head-end provider worldwide.
-WestShore Management Group provides interim CEO, corporate consulting and executive development services for both public and private, venture-financed companies.
+Jim Olson founded the WestShore Management Group in April of 2007, continuing a distinguished career after leading several high technology businesses for two Fortune companies and serving for nine years as CEO of SkyStream Networks, the top rated IPTV video head-end provider worldwide.
+WestShore Management Group provides Interim CEO, corporate consulting, and executive development services for both public, and private, venture-financed companies.

-Most recently, Olson was executive vice president of video compression systems at TANDBERG Television.
+Most recently, Jim was executive vice president of video compression systems at TANDBERG Television.
 He became part of the company’s senior management team in April 2006 following TANDBERG’s acquisition of SkyStream, where he was president and chief executive officer.
 At TANDBERG, his global role was focused on building and marketing the TANDBERG Television video compression offering to ensure that the company was in the pole position to enable operators and content owners to meet consumer needs in an all digital, on-demand, interactive, and personalized world.
-Olson left TANDBERG in early 2007, when ERICSSON acquired TANDBERG for $1.4 billion.
+Jim left TANDBERG in early 2007, when ERICSSON acquired TANDBERG for $1.4 billion.